In today’s food blogging landscape, SEO is really important. Solid SEO can be the difference between a blog that survives and a blog that thrives.

 It was quite the audit!
 While using Search Console helps update structured data for recipes, the site-wide audit went through everything to make sure it was SEO-solid.
 It was a lot of work, but worth it for Pinch of Yum.

-If you’re interested in the spreadsheet template that the Pinch of Yum team used to do this audit, you can get it by clicking the button below:
+If you’re interested in the spreadsheet template that the Pinch of Yum team used to do this audit, you can get it by filling out the form below:

 Updating your recipes to make sure they have all the important fields filled out is really important for your blog.
-Using the Google Search Console Rich Cards explorer tool, you can see all recipes on your site that have incomplete or incorrect structured data.
+Using the Google Search Console, you can see all recipes on your site that have incomplete or incorrect structured data.
 It’s a really valuable tool to have in your back pocket!

 If you’re pretty sure that most of your recipes need updating for SEO, or that most of your posts could use a general SEO update, then a site-wide SEO audit might be the way to go.
 You can use our SEO Audit Spreadsheet I linked above to keep track of your audit progress.
 Good luck with your updates!